 Monarch butterflies are repeatedly noted in the Central wetland in the warmer months.
 Although Monarchs require milkweed in order to breed, they feed on the nectar of many different flower species.
 Therefore, it is likely that this wetland serves as a food source for these butterflies.
-White-tail deer and Canada goose sign have also been observed on site.
+Many other butterfly and moth species, as well as white-tail deer and Canada goose sign have also been observed on site.